AdrKacz/scaling-broccoli/README.md

 > Paste these link on the website where your app is available for download or in the description section of the platform or marketplace you’re using.

  - <a href="https://www.flaticon.com/free-icons/thunder" title="thunder icons">Thunder icons created by Smashicons - Flaticon</a>

+# The game
+Rainbow Rush is a mobile arcade-like video game where you have to touch a square when its colour matches the colour of the background.
+The square will keep its colour until you touch it when it has the same colour as the background.
+The background keeps changing colour, and you must be fast and reactive!

+You can take two directions to decide the rules.
+  - Time is the main element
+  - Hit is the main element
+In the rules below, the main element is **hit** (*when you tap the square when its colour matches the colour of the background*). *Hit* is the dynamics.
+You **hit** when you play, so it keeps the central position for all the rules.

+## How do I earn points?
+Points are a common language between players to compare their performance and challenge each other.
+Points in arcade games be the best translation of the player's level possible.

+### ~~Option 1: The longer you survive, the more points you'll have~~
+### Option 2: You get points when you hit the correct colour
+Each time you hit, you earn ten points times your current combo strike.

+#### Variables
+- `score_factor`: the number of times you multiple your combo strike (*ten above*)

+## What is a combo?
+Combos are essential in arcade games as they incentivise you to continue the perfect strike and improve your skills.

+### Option 1: You don't miss between two hits
+After your second hit without a miss, you will start a combo.
+Then, you'll continue the combo until you don't miss it.
+You miss if:
+  - you tap when the square and the background don't have the same colour,
+  - you don't tape when the square and the background have the same colour.
+You will always have the chance to hit within the next five changement of colors.
+Five being the number of colors.

+## How do I lose?
+You lose when you miss.
+You miss if you tap when the square and the background differ from the same colour.

+## How do I play longer?
+You can't play longer.

+## How does the difficulty increase?
+When you reach a given combo, you will increase your level.
+The higher your level, the more likely you are to have match new to each other.
+You reach level `1` at combo `10` and level `2` and combo `20`.
+You can't go higher than level `2`.

+#### Variables
+- `background_delta`: the time the background keeps its colour when it doesn't match the colour of the square
+- `background_match_delta`: the time the background keeps its colour when it matches the colour of the square
+- `max_swaps`: array of maximum number of background color swaps before if match the color of the character at level `n`